Homeschool

 Find this calendar + other planning resources at Kindling Kids Montessori Teachers Pay Teachers

 The second resource that I’m excited to use this year (and for many years to come) is the Montessori Lesson Sequence Timeline.
-This timeline was created by Pilar from @Mainly.Montessori.
+As mentioned above, this timeline was created by Pilar from @Mainly.Montessori.
 It was an investment but as a Montessori-trained teacher, I can see the benefit of this incredible homeschool resource.
 Even with all of my elementary Montessori albums, there are gaps that I believe this timeline fills.
 It is a complete 7-year scope and sequence from K through 6th grade.
-I haven’t started planning my lessons in detail quite yet but when I do this timeline with interactive links to lessons and materials will be so helpful.
+This timeline with interactive links to lessons and materials is so helpful.
+It takes the guesswork out of planning and provides so much confidence for us homeschooling mommas.
 Pilar also offers a monthly membership if you need additional assistance.
-This would be perfect for new Montessori teachers or parents or anyone who feels like extra support is necessary.
+This would be perfect for new Montessori teachers, parents, or anyone who feels like extra support is necessary.

 montessori homeschool resources